 What is prison overcrowding?

-The British prison population has been increasing rapidly in recent years, and the prison estate has struggled to keep up with the rising demand.
+The British prison population increased rapidly at the turn of the Century, and the prison estate has struggled to keep up with the rising demand.

 As prisons are expensive and take a long time to build, the result of a lack of capacity has been overcrowding, which is when prisons have to house more inmates than they are designed for.